sachin8606/marketing_avedh/README.md

-# Marketing Avedh - Premium Digital Marketing Website
+# Traffiqon - Premium Digital Marketing Website

 A modern, responsive website for a premium digital marketing agency built with HTML, CSS, JavaScript, and PHP.
 This website features a professional design with international appeal, smooth animations, and comprehensive functionality.